barmalei/zebkit/readme.md

 ### Run demos and samples

 Zebra include "samples" folder that keeps various Zebra UI snippets.
 A desired sample can be run by opening appropriate HTML with a browser.
-Some sample cannot be opened as file (because of security restrictions browsers have), In this case they have to be opened through a web server.
+Some sample cannot be opened as file (because of security restrictions browsers can have), In this case they have to be opened through a web server.
 Zebra includes small, simple but buggy Python web server that can be used for demo purposes.